tjake/Solandra/README.md

     ant -Dcassandra={unzipped dir} cassandra-dist

 4. You can now start solr within cassandra by using $CASSANDRA_HOME/bin/solandra command.
 Cassandra now takes 2 optional properties -Dsolandra.context and -Dsolandra.port for the context path and the jetty port.

-5. You will need to add the solandra specific schema

-    $CASSANDRA_HOME/bin/cassandra-cli --host localhost < resources/cassandra/solandra.cml

 ####Limitations####